sgcjw/CDE4301_website/content/report/final_report.md

 To achieve the PG monitoring functionality, a TPS3711DDCR voltage supervisor from Texas Instruments is selected for its simplicity and reliability.
 The TPS3711 monitors the output voltage of the power channel and asserts the PG signal when the voltage is within the specified range.

 ### 8.2 Fault Reporting
-As mentioned in [Section 7.1](#71-protection-requirements), the MOSFET gate driver IC TPS4800 is selected for its built-in protection features, improving the reliability of the system.
+As mentioned in [Section 7.1](#71-protection-requirements), the MOSFET gate driver IC TPS4800 is selected for its built-in protection features.
 At the same time, the TPS4800 is also able to report fault status via its FAULT pins.
-These pins goes LOW when any of the protection features are triggered, allowing the microcontroller to log and report the fault event.
+These pins goes LOW when any of the protection features are triggered, allowing the MCU to log and report the fault event.

 ### 8.3 Power(Current) Consumption Statistics
-Accurate power(current) consumption monitoring is essential for effective power management and optimization.
+Accurate power(current) consumption monitoring is essential in this project to identify abnormal power situation in each channel.
 The AMC1301DWVR, a precision isolated delta-sigma modulator from Texas Instruments, is selected for its high accuracy and isolation capabilities.

 ### 8.4 Fault Analysis Logics

 The diagram below illustrates the fault analysis logic flow implemented in the new PDS.
+With this logic, the system can differentiate between critical and non-critical faults for the vehicle's operation and respond accordingly.

 ![Fault Analysis Logic Flow](faultlogic.png)
 ##### Figure 12: Fault Analysis Logic Flow

 ### 8.5 Overall Data Collection and Reporting

-#### 8.5.1 Digital/Analog from Relay PCBs to MCU
+#### 8.5.1 Digital/Analog from MOSFET PCBs to MCU
-The PMB uses a combination of digital and analog signals to communicate power status and consumption data to the microcontroller unit (MCU).
+The MOSFET PCB with all the above mentioned devices will output a combination of digital and analog signals to communicate power status and consumption data to MCU.
 The digital signals include the Power Good (PG) status and fault status, while the analog signals represent the current consumption data.

 #### 8.5.2 CAN Bus from MCU to PLC
-The Controller Area Network (CAN) bus is employed for communication between the MCU on the Backplane and the PLC of the USV.
+The Controller Area Network (CAN) bus is employed for communication between the MCU on the Backplane and the power PLC of the USV.
 CAN bus is chosen for its robustness, reliability, and ability to handle high-speed data transmission in noisy environments, making it ideal for maritime applications.
-This also reduce the wiring complexity between the PDS and the USV main computer stack.
+This also reduce the wiring complexity between the PDS and the USV main computer stack as only two wires are required for CAN communication.

 ## 9. Prototyping and Testing

+Prototypes developed before the submission of this report are provided in the appendix section below.

-Here are some of the features that will be tested and recorded for the new PDS:
+Testing will first be carries out with the MOSFET PCB standalone using power supply and a electronic load tester.
+Here are some of the features that will be tested and recorded:

 ![Continous Current Test](CCT.png)
 ##### Figure 13: Continous Current Test

 ![Fault Protection Test](FPT.png)
 ##### Figure 14: Fault Protection Test

+After the standalone testing, the MOSFET PCB will replace one of the existing relay modules in the current ST Engineering USV PDS for overnight integration testing.

 ---